-After the up-and-down winter we’ve just had.
-I’m sure we are all ready to do some relaxing in the sun.
+After a winter of being cooped up inside because of Covid, I’m sure we are all ready to do some relaxing in the sun.
 Before we start enjoying our awning there are a few things we need to do to make sure our investments lasts for the years to come.
 We are going to assume you followed the steps we listed in our post about how to winterize your fabric awnings and get right into the steps we should take this spring.
 A good amount of the stuff we should do are the same steps we took in the fall only because we winterized our residential or commercial awning correctly this should take less than half the time.

-- Extend your retractable awning completely if you are working on a fixed fabric awning lay out the fabric on an area free of debris and dirt.
+- Extend your retractable awning completely if you are working on a fixed fabric awning then layout the fabric on an area free of debris and dirt.

 - Hose off the awning to remove dirt that is stuck.
 You can use a soft-bristled brush to get out stains or dirt spots.